mblode/marx/README.md

 - [Download the latest release](https://github.com/mblode/marx/archive/master.zip).
 - Clone the repo: `git clone https://github.com/mblode/marx.git`.

-if you have cloned the repo or downloaded from .zip, there are a few steps you must take within the terminal.
+If you have cloned the repo or downloaded from .zip, there are a few steps you must take within the terminal:

 1. Change directory: `cd marx`.
 2. Install node modules: `npm install`.